-Gainsborough had recently returned to his native Suffolk after an apprenticeship in London.
-This imaginary setting evokes the local landscape, and the incidental detail - the ferry, cattle, houses - typical of the country.
+Gainsborough had recently returned to his native Suffolk after an apprenticeship in London; this imaginary setting evokes the local landscape.
 Its commissioner would have seen in it a harmonious, idealized image of his own world.
 The work was painted to decorate a chimney piece, hence the tall vertical format.
-Gainsborough’s landscapes drew upon both seventeenth-century Dutch examples and contemporary French painting, fashionable models familiar to the artist and many of his patrons.
-In painting the rich red earth of the foreground, he daringly exploited the possibilities of a limited colour range.
+Gainsborough’s landscapes drew upon both 17th-century Dutch and Flemish examples, as well as contemporary French painting – fashionable models familiar to many of his patrons.
+In painting the rich, red earth of the foreground, he daringly exploited the possibilities of a limited colour range.